 Annex 8 - Safety code for new drivers

-4. Don’t drive if you’ve drunk any alcohol or taken drugs.
-Some medicines can affect your ability to drive safely - always read the warning on the label.
+- Don’t drive if you have consumed any alcohol or taken drugs.
+Even over-the-counter medicines can affect your ability to drive safely - read the label to see if they may affect your driving.

-5. Make sure everyone’s wearing a seat belt throughout the journey.
+- Make sure everyone in the car is wearing a seat belt throughout the journey.

-6. Keep your speed down - especially on bends.
+- Keep your speed down - many serious collisions happen because the driver loses control, particularly on bends.

-You’ll lose your licence if you get 6 penalty points within 2 years of passing your first driving test.
-You’ll need to pass both tests again to get it back.
+REMEMBER that under the New Drivers Act you will have your licence revoked if you get six penalty points on your licence within two years of passing your first driving test.
+You will need to pass both the theory and practical tests again to get back your full licence.